-- Preview Email Newsletter

 Michigan Poverty Law Program Opposes HHS's New Interpretation of Federal Public Benefits (10)

 WASHINGTON, Aug.
 5 -- The Michigan Poverty Law Program (MPLP) has expressed strong opposition through a public comment letter to the U.S. Department of Health and Human Services (HHS) regarding a newly proposed interpretation of "federal public benefit" under the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA).
-MPLP, which works to enhance the health, safety, and economic security of low-income residents in Michigan, argues that the redefinition poses significant more ST
+MPLP, which works to enhance the health, safety, and economic security of low-income residents in Michigan, argues that the redefinition poses significant harm to immigrant communities already struggling more ST

 Montgomery Bird Club Urges Bureau of Land Management to Protect Alaska's Bird Habitats (10)